FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 It is common good practice to use URNs following the NGSI-LD [specification](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf) when creating entities.
-Furthermore it is easier to understand meaningful names when defining data attributes.
+Furthermore, it is easier to understand meaningful names when defining data attributes.
 These mappings can be defined by provisioning a device individually.

 Three types of measurement attributes can be provisioned: